-Materials - Purchase cost under weighted average cost method.
-Work in process and finished goods of manufacturing overheads based on normal operating capacity but excluding borrowing costs.
+Work in process and -Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs.
 Finished goods and work in process are accounted for under the weighted average method.

 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.